tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

 - `--allow-dirty-stage`, `--allow-dirty-work`: bypass clean working tree checks (use sparingly).
-- `--branch`: pick a different branch than the staging HEAD while syncing.
+- `--branch`: choose which work branch should receive the staged changes.
 - `--temp-branch`: override the generated temporary remote branch name.
 - `--auto-checkout`: switch the work repo to the target branch automatically if it is on a different branch.